MarkusBernhardt/proxy-vole/README.md

 * Can't contact Bernd Rosstauscher.
 * Google Code is dead by now.
 * proxy-vole seems to be dead even longer.
 Last commit mid 2015.
 Last release end 2013.
 * proxy-vole is not available on any public Maven repository.
-Need to change the Maven coordinates and Java package names to be able to push it to Maven Central on my own.
+Needed to change the Maven coordinates and Java package names to be able to push it to Maven Central on my own.
 * I don't like the Windows DLL and usage of JNI.
 Replaced both by JNA.